This Peach Cobbler Pound Cake is loaded with juicy peach flavors combined with buttery pound cake sponge!

 If fresh peaches are not available, you can also use canned peaches.
 Just make sure to drain the juice before using them (otherwise your cake might be too soggy).
 Also, if using canned fruit in syrup, you may need to reduce the amount of sugar used in the cake as these would already be very sweet.

 Sugar - We will be using a mixture of granulated and light brown sugar.
-Feel free to substitute one or the other if one of these is not available.
+Feel free to substitute one or the other for a full cup of sugar in total if one of these is not available.

 Eggs - Used for binding the cake and for texture.
-You will need 3 medium-sized eggs for this peach cobbler cake.
+You will need 3 large eggs for this peach cobbler cake.
+Use room temperature eggs if possible.

 Butter - For the cake sponge, use unsalted butter softened to room temperature.
 You will also need some melted butter for the topping.